Thinking of carving out a new niche for yourself as a marketing automation expert?

 If you’ve heard people talk about the concept of the “T-shaped marketer,” that applies here.
 Marketing automation should be your central area of deep expertise, but work to expand your knowledge wide across other tools as well.

 Looking to broaden your knowledge of different marketing automation platforms?
 Look for tools with full-featured free plans.
-Drip, for instance, gives you access to every email and automation feature the platform has with its Starter plan—free forever for up to 100 contacts.
-You don’t need real subscribers to get hands-on experience with a platform’s capabilities.
+Drip Ecommerce CRM, for instance, gives you access to every email and automation feature the platform has with its 14-day free trial.

 2. Know the Customer